NorbiPeti/OneCommandHelper/README.md

 A plugin that allows one command creations to work on Spigot/Bukkit.

 ## Installation
-Simply put the downloaded (see Releases at top) JAR file into the server's plugin directory.
+Simply put the downloaded ([see Releases at top or click here](https://github.com/NorbiPeti/OneCommandHelper/releases)) JAR file into the server's plugin directory.
 No configuration needed.

 ## Usage
 Paste the command into a command block, but *do not power it*.
 Instead, stand on it, and run /occ in the chat.